MinhTran1997/go-training/README.md

 # go-training
--these are training projects with Golang, main subject is RESTful API
+these are training projects with Golang, main subject is RESTful API
+- router used: gorilla/mux
+- framework used: Echo
-- databases used: MongoDB, PostgresSQL
+- databases used: MongoDB cloud, PostgresSQL cloud (ElephantSQL)